My planning and expediting coaching grind up circumstances

 Service businesses live and die on the ability to satisfy customers.
 Stylists have their own clientele and signature cuts, but new customers become regular clients through attention to their needs.
 Contracts with service providers should include standards for maintaining a repertoire of contemporary haircuts and treatments.

 Potentially, this is a classic conflict between professionals who take pride in their work and interests of the business enterprise.
 The professional manager channels skills of contractors toward service of each customer and gives contractors the attention they deserve based on performance.
-The goal is a full- service salon where professionals excel and clients are indulged, Bruder says.
+The goal is a full- service salon where professionals excel and clients are indulged, Coach Bruder says.

 At TeRiFiCs, space limitations pose a substantial challenge.
 Every square foot of floor and walls should be analyzed for functionality and revenue potential.
 Evaluation, and possible redesign, should be done by a professional commercial interior designer with experience in hair salon design.